Toyota dealerships (Japan): History

 Toyota Publica Stores (トヨタパブリカ店 Toyota Paburika-ten) were established in 1961 to sell the Publica.
 In 1966, the chain of outlets was renamed Toyota Corolla Store" (トヨタカローラ店 Toyota Karōra-ten) to offer the Corolla, followed by the sports hardtop and liftback Celica and the Supra.

 The "Toyota Auto Stores" (トヨタオート店 Toyota Ōto-ten) sales network was established in 1967 to sell a Corolla clone called the Sprinter.
 In the 1970s the Chaser and the LiteAce added more choices.
-"Toyota Vista Stores" (トヨタ・ビスタ) sales network was established in 1980, and a Camry clone called the Vista was developed in 1982.
+"Toyota Vista Stores" (トヨタ・ビスタ) sales network was established in 1980, and a Camry and sister car called the Vista was developed in 1982.

 Toyota Auto Stores were rebranded as NETZ Store (ネッツトヨタ店 Nettsu-Toyota-ten) ("Network of Energetic Teams for Zenith"), targeting young buyers, in August 1998.
-Toyota Vista Stores was subsequently merged into NETZ Toyota in 2004.
+Toyota Vista Stores was subsequently merged into NETZ Toyota in April 2004.
 Some former NETZ Store models, such as the Altezza, were rebranded as Lexus (レクサス Rekusasu).
 At the same time, other products were taken over by NETZ Store, which was already selling the ist and the RAV4.
+One of its distinctive characteristics is the use of the Netz logo on the front, instead of the Toyota logo.

 In 2012, selected Japanese dealerships were given a special designation, Area 86, that resembled the North American Toyota network, called Scion, to sell the 86, building on the marketing approach started with WiLL-branded products.
 As of 2017, the Area 86 network was rebranded as GR for Gazoo Racing, sharing a similar approach to the performance division Toyota Racing Development (TRD), providing various upgrades for the 86, Vitz, Prius, Mark X, Harrier, Noah and Voxy.

-In the female idol group, AKB48, Toyota and AKS have worked together to create a subunit named Team 8, which was marketed with the slogan: "Idols who come to meet you."
+In the idol group, AKB48, Toyota and AKS have worked together to create a subunit named Team 8, which was marketed with the slogan: "Idols who come to meet you."
 They have a total of 47 members, each representing a prefecture of Japan.